Current Affairs-Topics

 • The Brahmaputra River Basin holds over 41% of India’s hydropower potential.

-• Major projects like the Subansiri Lower Hydroelectric Project and Teesta hydropower projects use water from major tributaries of the Brahmaputra River.
+• Major projects like the Subansiri Lower Hydroelectric Project and the Teesta hydropower projects use water from major tributaries of the Brahmaputra River.

 These help meet energy needs and support regional development.